xinatcg/QFramework/README_EN.md

     * Can send Command
 * Layer Rule：
     * IController change ISystem、IModel's state by Command
-    * Notify icontroller after the change of ISystem and IModel must use event or bindableproperty
+    * Notify iController after the change of ISystem and IModel must use event or BindableProperty
     * IController can get ISystem、IModel for data query
     * ICommand cannot have state
     * The upper layer can directly obtain the lower layer, and the lower layer cannot obtain the upper object